bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Refactor directories. (/)

+* Rename sliderStanzas to indicate that only slider uses it. (/)

 * Reconsider ways to allow audio slider to be longer. (/)
-    * Allow title to go to min width before shrinking audio.
+    * Allow title to go to min width before shrinking audio. (/)

 * Allow Verse and sliderVerse to not care about sliderTouched.